+A great way to secure customer retention.
 Not only is it easier to target repeat business than to generate new leads, it’s less expensive too; statistics show that attracting new guests can cost you five to eight times as much as retaining existing ones.

 Why not offer return guests special package deals and time-sensitive reward program benefits to increase your revenue?

 Guests are more likely to look for rooms in the run-up to peak periods, so use this time to remind them why they should book with you through holiday-themed emails, special discounts and personalised incentives.

 Lean on your property management system (PMS) data to identify spikes in room occupancy in order to send targeted, seasonal emails – particularly to previous high-spenders.
 It is during those peak periods that you are also more likely to attract new guests.

 Be sure to identify your niche and ideal customer; this makes targeting much more streamlined and effective.